 Modern synths, called "multitimbral", sort out data by channel, assign to different sounds in the instrument.

-formats: VST, AU, TDM, RTAS, MAS, DirectX, etc. AU and RTAS are used in our version of ProTools
+Plug-ins, formats: application native, VST, AU, TDM, RTAS, MAS, DirectX, etc.

 Automatic volume control, keep instrument dynamic ranges limited.
 Also creative: increase sustain on some sounds like guitar, cymbals, drums, bass.
 Brings loud sounds down AND, with make-up gain, brings soft sounds up.